Skip to content

 • No cross-references between personal and creator digital footprints

-For a detailed guide on anonymous OnlyFans creation, read our anonymous OnlyFans guide.
+For the complete anonymous creator setup, read our anonymous OnlyFans guide.

-Your content is your product.
-Stolen content directly costs you revenue and can feel deeply violating.
+Your content is your business.
+Stolen content directly costs you revenue and can feel like a genuine violation.
 Here’s how to protect it.

 Watermarking

-Watermark all content before posting.
-A visible watermark with your creator name or social handle serves two purposes: it discourages casual sharing (the watermark makes stolen content less appealing) and it provides proof of ownership if you need to file DMCA claims.
+Watermark everything before posting.
+A visible watermark with your creator name serves two purposes: it discourages casual sharing (stolen content is less shareable when it advertises your page), and it provides proof of ownership when you need to file DMCA claims.
+For a full checklist of privacy steps before you go live, see our OnlyFans privacy checklist.

-• Place watermarks where they can’t be easily cropped out — not in corners
+• Place watermarks where they can’t be easily cropped — not in corners

-• Use semi-transparent watermarks that are visible but don’t ruin the content
+• Use semi-transparent marks that are visible but don’t ruin the content

 • Include your platform username, not your real name

-• Apply watermarks before uploading to any platform
+• Apply before uploading to any platform — including DM content, which is easier to screenshot

 Leak Monitoring